krancour/kargo-examples/02-git-driven/02-helm-driven/02-commit-n-image/README.md

-In this example, stage-specific Argo CD `Application` resources point at a corresponding, stage-specific branch of a Git repository.
-Kargo watches the `helm` branch of that repository for new commits and also watches for new versions of the `public.ecr.aws/nginx/nginx` container image.
+In this example, stage-specific Argo CD `Application` resources point at corresponding, stage-specific branches of a Git repository.
+Kargo watches the `new-helm` branch of that repository for new commits and also watches for new versions of the `public.ecr.aws/nginx/nginx` container image.

-New versions of the commit + image pair are advanced from stage to stage by checking out the commit, updating a stage-specific Helm values file, then committing the entire working tree to the stage-specific branch.
+New versions of the commit + image pair are advanced from stage to stage by checking out the commit, updating the default Helm values file, rendering the Helm chart with a stage-specific Helm values file mixed in, and committing the results to the head of the stage-specific branch.

-Note that sourcing commits from one branch, but _making_ commits to another branch prevents the formation of a loop.